Chris-Projects/MetroAPITest/README.md

 This is for the MetroAPITest at https://api.publicapis.org

-The collection was exported as json file.
+The result was exported as json file with name "APITest.json".